openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 unsigned char pixelValueAtXY = myImagePixelBuffer[arrayIndex];
 ```

-The second method is a high-level function that returns the color stored at a pixel location:
+The second method is a high-level function that returns the *color* stored at a given pixel location:

 ```cpp
 ofColor colorAtXY = myImage.getColor(x, y);